Semantic Consistent Language Gaussian Splatting for Point-Level Open-vocabulary Querying: Method

-For each frame $\mI_t$, SAM proposes a set of regions $\sS_{\mI_t}$, where bounding boxes are extracted for SAM2.
-Specifically, we take the top-left and bottom-right corner pixels of each region to form a box.
-Next, we check if a proposed region has already been tracked by SAM2 by comparing the mIoU of the SAM mask with the tracked masks and applying a threshold.
-If the proposed region has not been tracked, we run SAM2 using its bounding box and add the output masklets to the set of tracked masklets $\tilde\sS_{1:T}$.
+{ \bf Extracting masklets for consistent semantics.} Reviewed in~\secref{sec:prelim}, a tracking module takes a sequence of images and regions of interest as input to track masks of the same region.
+In LangSplat, SAM is used to extract the initial candidates, \ie, for each frame $\mI_t$, SAM proposes a set of regions $\sS_{\mI_t}$.
+Starting from the first frame, we check if a proposed region has already been tracked by comparing the mIoU of the SAM mask with the tracked masks and applying a threshold.
+If the proposed region has not been tracked, we run the tracking model and add the output masklets to the set of tracked masklets $\tilde\sS_{1:T}$.
 These steps are summarized in~\algref{alg:method}.